 Before the Rancho Siesta era and its horses, Quaintance’s animal of choice was the cat, whether wild or domestic.
-In the 1940s, Quaintance painted both a tiger and a leopard, the latter of which complemented a jungle-print gown modeled in Beautify Your Figure magazine.
+In 1940, Quaintance painted both a tiger and a leopard, the latter of which complemented a jungle-print gown modeled in the August 1945 issue of Beautify Your Figure magazine.

-The tiger was offered on eBay in 2005; it sold for $800.
+The tiger canvas was offered on eBay in 2005; it sold for $800.
 The leopard is privately owned and resides in Virginia.
 Both canvases are 32x24 inches.
-A different tiger appeared in Jungle Morn, a large (8x25 inches) lithograph that was a companion piece to 1939’s catless Moon Flower.
+A different tiger appeared in Jungle Morn, a large (18x25 inches) lithograph that was a companion piece to 1939’s catless Moon Flower.

 As for domestic pussycats, here’s a quartet, all painted before Quaintance put men on his canvases.
 This was the era in which George was praised as “the originator of the ‘glamour nudes,’ who have all it takes to ‘knock ‘em dead’ from San Diego to Bangor, from Miami to Seattle.”